-(Columbia, Hamilton, Madison, Lafayette, Gilchrist, Alachua, Suwannee, Levy and Dixie counties):
+(Columbia, Hamilton, Madison, Lafayette, Gilchrist, Alachua, Suwannee, Levy, and Dixie counties):

 While the scenery may change every 20 or 30 miles, the key to catching bass is the same.
 A deep structure, or a shallow structure that has deep water nearby, is what anglers should always look for.
 Suwannee bass, more common in Santa Fe River, prefer current where water moves around cypress trees or in mid-river at low water levels.
 Changing depths will change the location of the current structure.

-The lower Suwannee River moves more slowly and bass utilizes shoreline cover of fallen trees and cypress trees on outer bends.
+The lower Suwannee River moves more slowly, and bass utilizes shoreline cover of fallen trees and cypress trees on outer bends.
 Plastic baits, rigged Weedless, can catch bass in the pads of inside shallow banks.
 Live shiners can be fished into brush piles from upstream by letting them float downstream.
-Small bass will hit a fly or a small floater-diver fished along the bank in the Suwannee.
+Small bass will hit a fly, or a small floater-diver fished along the bank in the Suwannee.

-SUWANNEE & SANTA FE RIVERS the Suwannee drains from the Okeefenokee Swamp through limestone shoals stretches to become a large flood plain river in the lower reaches.
+SUWANNEE & SANTA FE RIVERS the Suwannee drains from the Okeefenokee Swamp through limestone shoals stretches to become a large floodplain river in the lower reaches.
 Drastic water level fluctuations characterize the river and keep the fishery dynamic.
-The Santa Fe is the major tributary, heavily influenced by springs and unlike the Suwannee, has vast areas of submerged vegetation in the middle and upper reaches.
+The Santa Fe is the major tributary, heavily influenced by springs, and, unlike the Suwannee, has vast areas of submerged vegetation in the middle and upper reaches.

 (*Local upper Suwannee contacts: Suwannee River State Park 386-362-2746, Canoe Outpost 1-800-428-4147, Spirit of Suwannee Park 386-364-1683; *Local middle Suwannee and Santa Fe contacts: Sandy Point Marina 386-935-0615, Gene’s Bait & Tackle, Ft.
 White 904-497-2248; *Local lower Suwannee contacts: Sid’s Treasure Camp at Fowler’s Bluff 352-493-2950)

-On the other hand, if fishing from the bank use enough weight to get your bait down and stationary.
+On the other hand, fishing from the bank requires enough weight to get your bait down and stationary.
 Realize that the current will drag your baited hook downstream with time, thus providing another opportunity to cast and see what bites.
 During cold spells, fish may concentrate in holes, especially in creeks of the lower Suwannee River.
-Speckled perch become very active and can be caught wherever there is the brush in either river.
+Speckled perch become very active and can be caught wherever a brush is in either river.
 Check spring run entrances.

-High tide fishing is always slow with the best fishing during lower tides.
-It is also helpful to remember that the outer bends are always deeper, sand bars are on inside curves, and lilies on the outer bend mean the current has left the bank, and panfish like to spawn here.
+High tide fishing is always slow, with the best fishing during lower tides.
+It is also helpful to remember that the outer bends are always deeper, sand bars are on inside curves, lilies on the outer bend mean the current has left the bank, and panfish like to spawn here.
 Both Suwannee and largemouth bass occur.
 Large fish are not the rule and remember that all bass in the river, especially Suwannee bass, prefer to feed on crawfish, so crawfish-colored lures prevail.

 In the Suwannee River, areas north and west of the Suwannee River, and in any tributary, creek, or stream of the Suwannee River: the daily bag limit for striped bass is 3, each of which must be at least 18 inches in total length (20 fish combined bag limit).
-2 Butterfly peacock bass, only one of which may be 17 inches or longer in total length.
+2 Butterfly peacock bass, only one of which may be 17 inches or longer in full length.

 (NOTE: It is illegal to possess grass carp without a permit; all grass carp must be released immediately.)

-So do not hesitate, you will fish with a professional guide, all of our trips include Fully equipped Bass boats, fuel, and tackle.
+So do not hesitate; you will fish with a professional guide; all of our trips include Fully equipped Bass boats, fuel, and tackle.
 Everything you need for that trip you’ve been waiting for.
 The only thing you will need to have is a Florida fishing license.

 Suwannee River Reviews